 The SWPPP must be completed, approved and certified prior to seeking coverage under the CGP, as described in Section 2.2.8.
-Once the SWPPP is certified approved the contractor must provide one electronic copy and three hard copies of the SWPPP to the project engineer at least 21 calendar days before the planned start of construction activities.
+Once the SWPPP is certified approved the contractor must provide one electronic copy and one hard copy of the SWPPP to the project engineer at least 21 calendar days before the planned start of construction activities.